NamLQ/crushSVM/README.md

 ### Shark

 To compile Shark, download the latest source code from the Shark homepage.
-Different from the usual compilation, SwarmSVM will need Shark Shark to be compiled with the -fPIC flag!
+Different from the usual compilation, CrushSVM will need Shark Shark to be compiled with the -fPIC flag!
 For this, add

 > set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -fPIC")

 to the top of the CMakeLists.txt file.
 Only then compile Shark.
-Install it locally so that SwarmSVM (RCpp respectively) can find it.
+Install it locally so that CrushSVM (RCpp respectively) can find it.